 Culture Shines as St. Joseph’s Indian School Celebrates Native American Week

-While others celebrated Native American Day on October 10, staff and students at St. Joseph’s Indian School cracked open the cultural spectrum to enjoy all of the light and color of the student’s cultural heritage throughout the week.
+While others celebrated Native American Day on October 9, staff and students at St. Joseph’s Indian School extended the cultural celebration from Sunday to Sunday plumbing the richness and diverse dimensions of their heritage through prayer, dance, study plans, lessons from the bow and arrow, clothing and art.